onqtam/headjack/docs/quotes_and_notes/skip_in_search/CULMINATION.md

 Have a scetch about consumption
 Also balls with microplastics - better living through chemistry!
 Aaaaa dramatically cutting your balls open
     Better living through chemistry!
 And stuff!
-(Look at the camera) Do you like stuff? - we like stuff so much that we’re stuffed with it! - cut balls in half
+(Look at the camera) Do you like stuff? - we like stuff so much that we’re stuffed with it! - cut balls in half - "aaa where's the detox button?!?!?!
+911?
+I need a detox of my balls ASAP!" - kids - this is not how you test for microplastics! don't do this at home!
+    "you should see what's also in your brain"

+> "Inside every cynical person, there is a disappointed idealist." - [George Carlin](https://www.goodreads.com/quotes/425528-inside-every-cynical-person-there-is-a-disappointed-idealist)
+    what if there was an ideal with an actual chance and strategy for success?

 Make a connected causal graph and pull one end to show how thay affects the whole - and say that this doesn't even have cycles & feedback in it!
     Causality graph - and there aren’t even loops & feedback here!
 Fuck your equilibrium economics and equasions!
 And if this is after the spinning bananas scene make another scene how causality lifts your bananas with a string - it could be tied to your head
+    Pump in hand to inflate head and raise banana

 societal attractors, i.e. self-reinforcing dynamic configurations (that are difficult to get out of)